 Flowers: The flowers are rather tubular with 5 petal-like sepals and no petals.

 Leaves: The opposite leaves are about 2-3 inches long and elliptical to oblong.
 They can be either attached directly to the main flower stem or have short leaf stalks (petioles).

-Other Uses: The most important use of Indian Hemp is as cordage.
+Uses: The most important use of A. cannabinum is as cordage.
 In the fall, the plants are harvested and split open to reveal long fibers.
-This plants strong fiber can be woven.These fibers are twisted into string which are used for everything from clothing, to baskets, to bags, to fishing nets strong enough to catch and hold very large fish.
+These strong fibers can be twisted into cordage and used in clothing, baskets, bags and fishing nets.
+To learn about the Lakota uses of napéoilekiyapi, read more from Linda Black Elk here.

 More Info: Can become weedy.
+Apocynum species can hybridize.

-Other Names: Dogbane, milkweed, honeybloom, bitter root, black hemp, hemp dogbane, lechuguilla, westernwall
+Other Names: Dogbane, milkweed, honeybloom, bitter root, black hemp, hemp dogbane, lechuguilla, westernwall.

 More information: USDA PLANT profile

 Full Sun, Dry Soil, Mesic Soil, Summer Blooming, Tall Height